 All the effects of subsequent events that provide additional evidence about conditions that existed at the consolidated financial statements date, including the estimates inherent in the process of preparing the consolidated financial statements, are recognized in the consolidated financial statements.
-The Organization does not recognize subsequent events that provide evidence about conditions that did not exist at the consolidated financial statements date but arose after, but before the consolidated financial statements are available to be issued.
+The Organization does not recognize subsequent events that provide evidence about conditions that did not exist at the consolidated financial statements are available to be issued.
 In some cases, nonrecognized subsequent events are disclosed to keep the consolidated financial statements from being misleading.